 logo

-Kimchi is a fermented food, so it's okay to keep and eat it for a long time.
+Kimchi is a fermented food, so it is okay to keep it for a long time.

-Sometimes it's hard to tell whether it's spoiled or just well-fermented.
+Sometimes it's hard to tell if something is spoiled or just well fermented.

-However, if black, blue, or green mold is visible on the surface, it should be discarded immediately.
+However, if you see black, blue, or green mold on the surface, you should throw it away immediately.

-The white particles are not mold but a type of yeast.
-Its official name is 'Golmaji'.
+The white grains are not mold, but a type of yeast.
+Its official name is 'golmaji'.

-It refers to the white film that forms on the surface of fermented foods with high moisture content, such as kimchi, soy sauce, and gochujang.
+It refers to the white film that forms on the surface of fermented foods with high moisture content, such as kimchi, soy sauce, and red pepper paste.

-Kimchi brine is usually when ▲the refrigerator temperature is high ▲the kimchi has been stored for a long time without being fully submerged in the liquid
+Kimchi gooeyness usually occurs when ▲the refrigerator temperature is high ▲kimchi is stored for a long time without being sufficiently submerged in the broth

-▲This occurs when the container lid is not properly sealed and comes into frequent contact with air.
-Fortunately, there is no toxicity.
+▲This occurs when the container lid is not properly sealed and frequently comes into contact with air.
+Fortunately, it is not toxic.

-According to a study published in the Journal of Microbiology, the gollma on the surface of kimchi is safe to eat.
+According to a study published in the Journal of Microbiology, the ridges that form on the surface of kimchi are safe to eat.

-The research team conducted toxicity experiments on gold masses.
+The research team conducted a toxicity test on the bone marrow.

-As a result, no special toxic reactions were observed in the Golmazhi.
+As a result, no special toxic reaction was observed in the bone marrow.

-However, if mold appears on the entire kimchi, it is better to discard it.
+However, if there are any lumps on the entire kimchi, it is better to throw it away.

 On the other hand, kimchi with green, blue, or black mold should not be eaten.

-Since the kimchi has spoiled, it must be discarded entirely.
+This means that the kimchi has spoiled, so all of it must be discarded.

-Mold toxins are heat-resistant, so they are not completely eliminated even after cooking.
+Mold toxins are heat-resistant and are not completely removed even after cooking.

-Even if you cut out the moldy part from the kimchi, invisible mold spores or toxins may have spread throughout the entire kimchi.
+Even if you cut out the moldy part of the kimchi, invisible mold spores or toxins may still be spread throughout the kimchi.

-To prevent mold from growing on kimchi, it is good to cover the kimchi with a hygienic plastic wrap when storing.
+To prevent mold from growing on kimchi, it is best to cover it with plastic wrap when storing it.

-Kimchi should be completely submerged in the liquid to minimize contact with air.
+Kimchi should be completely submerged in the broth to minimize contact with air.

 3